 - You should check the Stern website for additional course information and meeting times.

 - Prerequisites for Stern Courses: For certain Stern upper-level finance courses there is a pre-requisite of Foundations of Finance (COR1-GB.2311) and a co-requisite of Corporate Finance (FINC-GB.2302).
-A law student who has completed Corporate Finance at the Law School (LAW-11461) will have satisfied this requirement.
+A law student who is currently taking or has completed Corporate Finance at the Law School (LAW-11461) will have satisfied this requirement.
 [Note: The Law School’s Corporate Finance course (LAW-11461) is mutually exclusive with both Corporate Finance at Stern (FINC-GB.2302) and Foundations of Finance (COR1-GB.2311).]
 You may obtain a waiver of the prerequisite if you meet one of the following conditions:

 - You have an M.B.A. degree and have taken finance courses as part of that degree.